-You can get your local working copy of the latest and greatest code by following the directions in our Download page.
-Review the To Do list in the issue tracker and then choose a task that interests you.
-Perhaps you have noticed something that needs patching, or have a new feature to contribute.
+Perhaps you have noticed something that needs patching or have a new feature to contribute.
 Make the changes, do the testing, generate a patch, and discuss on the dev mailing list.
-(Do not worry - the process is easy and explained below.
+The process is easy and explained below.
 Subscribe to the mailing list!

 You can be a huge help by providing extra assistance in any of the following areas:

 Testing Shiro on various configurations and reporting back, especially Shiro’s less-frequently-used features.

-- Debugging - producing reproducible test cases and/or finding causes of bugs.
-Most bugs are recorded as issues (see explanation below).
+Debugging - producing reproducible test cases and/or finding causes of bugs.
+Most bugs are recorded as issues.

-- Packaging easy-to-install packages (such as RPMs) for the myriad of possible configurations out there.
-(The project does not maintain anything but the basic .zip and .tar.gz packages, but anyone is welcome to build their own specific packages and announce them on the forrest-dev list)
+The project does not maintain anything but the basic .zip and .tar.gz packages, but anyone is welcome to build their own specific packages and announce those on the mailing list.

-- ... and there is just one other thing - don’t forget to tell everyone who asks, how great Shiro is!
+… and one more thing - don’t forget to tell everyone, how great Shiro is!
 The more people that know about and start to use Shiro, the larger the pool of potential contributors will be.

 The Apache Shiro Issue Tracker collates our known issues.
 Obviously not every issue is listed there.
 Some issues have been discussed on the mailing list but do not yet have an issue recorded.